Action Figure Name: R2-D2 (Droid Factory) (1978)

 You can keep track of your vintage Star Wars action figure collection or wish list for FREE here at Galactic Collector.
 All you have to do is create an account and start selecting the figures you have, or that you want!

-Current R2-D2 (Droid Factory) Action Figures for sale on eBay
+Current R2-D2 (Droid Factory) Action Figures for Sale on eBay

 We are an eBay affiliate and may earn a small commission on items you purchase when using these links.